emiellemahieu/AOR/README.md

 # AOR
 CODE MASTER DISSERTATION:
-"The Art of Roughness: a fractal and neural network combination approach to market risk measurement" Emiel Lemahieu, June 2019 (full text: see 'Main text.pdf)
+"The Art of Roughness: A fractal and neural network combination approach to market risk measurement" Emiel Lemahieu, June 2019 (full text: see 'Main text.pdf)

 The file AOR.ipynb is an IPython Jupyter notebook that was developed on Google's Colab platform.